Classical certification of quantum gates under the dimension assumption: Setup and protocol

-Following the terminology of the self-testing literature~\cite{Supic2019SelfTesting}, we say that the target outcomes $a_{\vec{x}}$ \emph{self-test} a quantum model, if from the fact that the observed outcomes correspond to $a_{\vec{x}}$, we can infer that the quantum computer implements the quantum model correctly, in the sense of \cref{def:correct_model}.
+\end{definition} The negation of \cref{def:correct_model} provides a definition of an incorrect implementation.
+Following the terminology of the self-testing literature~\cite{Supic2019SelfTesting}, we say that the target outcomes $a_{\vec{x}}$ \emph{self-test} a quantum model, if from the fact that the observed outcomes correspond to $a_{\vec{x}}$, we can infer that the implemented quantum model is a correct implementation of the target model, in the sense of \cref{def:correct_model}.
 Moreover, we say that the self-test is \emph{robust}, if for small deviations in the outcomes, the target and the implemented models are close in some distance.
 For quantum states and quantum measurements, we use the infidelity and the spectral distance, respectively, and for quantum gates, we use the average gate infidelity.
 Here, we use the following expression for the average gate fidelity between a qubit channel $\tilde\Lambda$ and qubit unitary channel $\Lambda$ (see e.g.,~\cite{Kliesch2020TheoryOfQuantum}),

 where $\Choi(\argdot)$ is the Choi-Jamio\l{}kowski~\cite{Cho75,Jam72} map, defined for a qubit channel $\Lambda$ as